 102 Minutes with Aliens Fireteam Elite

 Aliens Fireteam Elite is one I’ve sort of cast a side-eye over the past months since it entered my awareness.
 Right from the get-go, it seemed to be wearing its AA budget on its sleeve.
-Mostly in the arena of animations, from those earlier videos.
+Mostly in the arena of animations.
 The aliens didn’t quite have that mix of cat and serpentine-like grace.
 They looked, in a word, janky.

 Still… It’s Aliens.
 And a co-op horde shooter.
 And it comes out before Back 4 Blood- heck, it in fact came out today.

 Reviews on Steam as I write this are ‘Mostly Positive’ at 79%, but the two reviewers I tend to trust most — ACG and Skill-Up — both released their reviews today and came away with almost opposite perspectives on the game.
 One of the things I noticed, though, was that in all of Skill-up’s video, he was playing with friends.
 In ACG’s video, part was dual AI bots, and part was with a single other player and a bot.
 I suspected this might’ve shaped their respective views, so, given there seemed to be interest in my friends’ discord tonight — and the fact to match the AA budget is an AA price tag, I decided to jump in and take a look for myself.